Characterization of manifolds of constant curvature by ruled surfaces: Ruled surfaces in the sphere and hyperbolic space

 where in the last equality we used a similar process as the one leading to Eq. (\ref{Eq::fromAWDwToAwDw}) to replace $PZ$ by $Z$.
 Since $\langle\alpha',\nabla_{\alpha'}Z\rangle=0$ (striction curve) and $\langle\nabla_{\alpha'}Z,Z\rangle=0$ ($\Vert Z\Vert=1$), we have $\alpha'\times Z\times\psi=\lambda \nabla_{\alpha'}Z$.
 Thus, Eq. (\ref{estricao4}) becomes

 From $g=\det (g_{ij})=\Vert\psi_u\times\psi_v\Vert^2$, the equation above leads to

 We shall call $\lambda$ the \emph{distribution parameter} of the ruled surface $\Sigma^2$, which can be written as

 Note that the existence of singular points of a ruled surface $\Sigma^2$, i.e., points where $\Vert\psi_u\times\psi_v\Vert=0$, is equivalent to having $\sin(\frac{v}{r})=0$ and $\lambda=0$ simultaneously.
 Then, the locus of singular points of $\Sigma^2\subset\mathbb{S}^3(r)$ should be contained in the striction curve or on its antipodals points, if they exist.
 (This is not an unexpected result at all, if something fails at $p\in\mathbb{S}^3(r)$, usually it also fails at the antipodal $-p$.)
-This relation between the singularities of a ruled surface and its corresponding striction curve is completely analogous to what happens in Euclidean space \cite{DoCarmo2016DG}.
+This relation between the singularities of a ruled surface and its corresponding striction curve is completely analogous to what happens in Euclidean space \cite{DoCarmo2016DG}. {A similar conclusion is valid in $\mathbb{H}^3(r)$.
+Note that the definition of the distribution parameter, Eq. \eqref{eq::DefDistParameter}, is the same in $\mathbb{S}^3(r)$, $\mathbb{E}^3$, and $\mathbb{H}^3(r)$.}

 \begin{remark} The singularities of ruled surfaces in $\mathbb{S}^3(r)$ have been investigated in \cite{IzumiyaDGA2011}.
 In fact, $c_{\kappa}(t)=c_1(t)c_6(t)+c_3(t)c_4(t)$ can be related to the distribution parameter (compare Prop. \ref{Prop::KextRuledSurfDistPar} below with Prop.
 4.2. of \cite{IzumiyaDGA2011}), while the solutions $\theta_0$ of Eq.
 (4.5) of \cite{IzumiyaDGA2011} parametrizes the striction curve.
-Note, however, the expressions in \cite{IzumiyaDGA2011} for the distribution parameter, striction curve, and the corresponding extrinsic Gaussian curvature are model dependent since the coefficients $c_i(t)$ make sense individually only when $\mathbb{S}^3(r)$ is seen as a hypersurface in $\mathbb{E}^4$. \end{remark}
+Note, however, the expressions in \cite{IzumiyaDGA2011} for the distribution parameter, striction curve, and the corresponding extrinsic Gaussian curvature are model-dependent since the coefficients $c_i(t)$ make sense individually only when $\mathbb{S}^3(r)$ is seen as a hypersurface in $\mathbb{E}^4$. \end{remark}

 Note that $K_{ext}$ vanishes if, and only if, the distribution parameter vanishes, see Corollary \ref{Cor::KextRuledSurf}.
-In addition, by taking the striction curve as the generating curve and using the distribution parameter, we can write $K_{ext}$ as \begin{proposition} Let $\Sigma^2\subset\mathbb{S}^3(r)$ be a ruled surface with rulings tangent to $Z$ and whose directrix $\alpha$ is the striction curve.
+In addition, by taking the striction curve as the generating curve and using the distribution parameter, we can write $K_{ext}$ as \begin{proposition} Let $\Sigma^2\subset\mathbb{S}^3(r)$, {or $\Sigma^2\subset\mathbb{H}^3(r)$,} be a ruled surface with the rulings tangent to $Z$ and whose directrix $\alpha$ is the striction curve.
 Then, the extrinsic curvature of $\Sigma^2$ is